 The Closing Tag

 Sets are a valuable tool when you need to guarantee uniqueness or need fast lookups of very large lists.
 But the array remains the reigning champion of ordering, indexing, and manual manipulation.
-Reach for the right tool and you will produce code that's both efficient and clear.
+Reach for the right tool and you can produce code that’s both efficient and easy to work with.

 Related Links